djizus/futwebapp-tampermonkey/README.md

 [![Join the chat at https://gitter.im/futwebapp-tampermonkey/Lobby](https://badges.gitter.im/futwebapp-tampermonkey/Lobby.svg)](https://gitter.im/futwebapp-tampermonkey/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a fork from the original repository here https://github.com/Mardaneus86/futwebapp-tampermonkey and updated for FIFA22.
+This is a fork from the original repository here https://github.com/Mardaneus86/futwebapp-tampermonkey and updated for FIFA23 !

-FIFA 22's companion app for FIFA Ultimate Team, the FUT 22 Web App, is a website that let's you trade and manage your team on the go.
+FIFA 23's companion app for FIFA Ultimate Team, the FUT 23 Web App, is a website that let's you trade and manage your team on the go.

-This TamperMonkey script is meant to enhance the FUT 22 Web App experience.
+This TamperMonkey script is meant to enhance the FUT 23 Web App experience.
 You can install the script following the instructions below.
-Afterwards you will get a settings button on the bottom right of the web app, where you can enable every feature by itself.
-The script provides a certain degree of customization possibilities.

 :warning: Using this script is at your own risk.
 EA might (temp-)ban you for altering parts of their Web App.